Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 🔄 ***Game patch that breaks the unlocker***:
   - Just run `CreamAPI_Checker.cmd`, it recognizes that CreamAPI is no longer present and takes action.
     (it is not necessary to download a new version of the unlocker when a game patch breaks CreamAPI,
-    just run the checker, if some other changes are required I'll update the unlocker)
+    just run the checker, if some other changes are required [new DLC release] I'll update the unlocker)

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 ---